-Despite the fact that the main subject of the conference was the Agile method in the development process these days, during all lectures, the presenters compared the Agile model to traditional models, especially to the V-Model.
+Despite the fact that the main lecture of the conference was the Agile method in the development process these days, during all lectures, the presenters compared the Agile model to traditional development models, especially to the V-Model.

-In this post, I am going to explain in depth the main differences between the different software development models and the advantages and disadvantages of each model.
+In this post, I am going to compare the main differences between the different software development models – the advantages and disadvantages of each model.

 In order to achieve structured and controllable software development efforts, several software development models are being used.

 There are many accepted models in the development process.
 Such as the Spiral Model, the Waterfall-model, the V-Model, and the Agile Model, which are so popular today.

 All these models define a systematic way to accomplish an orderly way of working during the project.